bentomhall/nih-system/homebrewery/world/geography.md

 One of the newer nations formed after the breakup of Kaelthian dominance over the Sea of Grass, Merrydale owns the new northern trade route crossing the Freeglas ferry and heading to Fuar Uulan.
 Ruled by a former Kaelthian mage named Lady Protector Rebecca Fallowstone.
 Her administration emphasizes building trade and economic growth...to funnel maximum power and wealth into the Lady Protector's pockets.
 The people here are mostly human with some numbers of halflings.
 By 260 AC, Merrydale has expanded to fill the area between the Shield River to the south and the Glasweil to the north, with the eastern boundary running up against the Uulani border.

 #### Nazorat
 Another of the Abandoned, Nazorat lies north-west of Bolor Hold and near Zhapai Karmap.
-Once dominated by a group of mind flayers, the dwarves here have been altered by those mind flayers to have grey skin, no head hair, and grey beards.
+Once dominated by a group of mkhulu, the dwarves here have been altered by those beings to have grey skin, no head hair, and grey beards.
 Very insular, only dwarves are permitted permanent residence inside the city.

 While Bolor works by strength of body and endurance, Nazorat, the City of Dominance, works by strength of mind.
 Torture is common. blackmail is legal.
 They hire out small bands of spies and infiltrators, capable of invisibility and other "mental powers".